Art in the United States

 Beverly Pepper (b.
 1924, née Stoll) is best known for minimalist sculptures, which often draw their names from Greek myths and deal with universal themes.
 However, at the beginning of her career, in a commission for a John F. Kennedy memorial in Israel, she combined the burning bush, a menorah, and Hebrew letters.
 Later, she used neutral geometric shapes but occasionally referred to Judaism through her titles.
 Thus, in 1972–1975, her formalist series of tilted pyramids aroused associations with Egypt, which she evinced through biblical and transliterated Hebrew titles: Exodus, Pithom (a city built by Israelite slaves in Egypt), Pithom Revisited (inspired by Israeli forces in Egypt during the October 1973 war), Pisgah [summit] and the two-piece Perazim [gap or breakthrough].
 In 1995, she again combined evocative forms and names: The sculpted broken walls and stele of her abstract Forms of Memory recall ruins and old Jewish tombstones.
 The use of Hebrew titles that sound cryptic to the general public was also adopted in the early 1970s by Lila Katzen (née Pell, 1926–1998) in Pasim [stripes] of 1972–1974, and by Rosemary Mayer (b.
 1943) in her 1974 Bat Kol [a female voice, meaning both an echo and a voice stating the will of God].

 Other abstract artists have only recently begun to explore their Jewish identity.
 Although Melissa Meyer (b.
 1947) was a member of the feminist collective Heresies, and proudly identifies as an American Jewish woman, it is difficult to locate aspects related either to gender or religion in her abstract canvases.
 Lilith of 1993 is an exception.
 Created while the artist’s mother was ill, it reflects Meyer’s realization “of no longer being a child—being totally self-reliant furthered my identification with Lilith as a woman outside the ‘Garden.’”
-The red colors exude a vibrant energy: Lilith, Adam’s first wife who tempted Eve, according to the midrash, is presented as warm, sexual, and fertile, but also as threatening.
+The red colors exude vibrant energy: Lilith, Adam’s first wife who tempted Eve, according to the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash, is presented as warm, sexual, and fertile, but also as threatening.
 The artist explains, “I am interested in women on their own—who are independent, courageous and forceful.
 I identify with her myth as a woman and as an artist.”

 The sculptures of Barbara Zucker (b.
 1940) display a wide array of images, such as “huts” that resemble prehistoric breast- or dome-shaped dwellings, geometric shapes based on Vermont architecture and whimsical fanlike forms.
 Zucker expressed her feminist stance in For Beauty’s Sake, a series of abstract sculptures that suggest the physical interventions to which women subject themselves in order to conform to society’s ideals of female beauty, such as shaving legs, straightening hair, and enlarging breasts.
 Here, as in many of her works, “Jewish humor” is an important ingredient.
 Like many Jewish women of her generation, Zucker repudiated organized religion at an early age, but later felt that she had “lost something precious.”
 Never reluctant to speak out on feminist or social issues, she recalls being ambivalent and embarrassed at being Jewish, yet felt guilty for harboring such emotions.
 In the 1980s, she began to explore her Jewish identity.
 For example, the series Decoys for the Spirit (1985—1987) alludes to the cherubim and seraphim described in Exodus.
-A Collection of Opinions, exhibited in 1989, was inspired by the bat mitzvah of the daughter of close friends and consists of seven sculptures based on the objects in the Tabernacle described in the Bible.
+A Collection of Opinions, exhibited in 1989, was inspired by the Lit. "daughter of the commandment."
+A girl who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbat mitzvah of the daughter of close friends and consists of seven sculptures based on the objects in the Tabernacle described in the Bible.
 The affinity she felt with these Jewish ritual “sculptures”—known only through textual descriptions—enabled Zucker to find a new approach to Judaism.

-In like manner, following her son’s bar mitzvah, a rereading of the book of Genesis, and a trip to Israel, Ann Sperry produced her own version of the biblical story of creation.
+In like manner, following her son’s Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvah, a rereading of the book of Genesis, and a trip to Israel, Ann Sperry produced her own version of the biblical story of creation.
 Her strong sculptures made of industrial steel were transformed into shapes that evoke the power of cosmic creation.

 Unlike Feigenbaum, Zucker, and Sperry, who at some point in their artistic and personal development consciously turned to Jewish subject matter without abandoning their other concerns, many other abstract artists, while viewing themselves culturally as Jewish women, do not deal with feminist or Jewish issues in their art.
 For example, the environmental sculptures of Elyn Zimmerman (b.
 1945) reveal her awareness of ecological issues and the spirituality of specific sites, rather than Jewish sources.
 The minimalist and conceptual work of Brenda Miller (b.
 1941) also does not address issues of gender or religion.
 Since her immigrant parents were eager to prove their loyalty to their new country, their “Jewish legacy” to their daughter was one of political and socialist involvement that she later translated into left-wing political activity rather than into art.
 Sylvia Netzer (b.
 1944) also aspired above all to be an American, and tried to distance herself from her immigrant parents’ “foreign” milieu.
 Only recently did she realize that the sense of insecurity and threat expressed in her installations may be related to her early internalization of her parents’ anxieties concerning their families caught in the Holocaust.